 Sermon Points

 The ultimate goal of the pastor's anniversary celebration is to acknowledge the faithfulness of faith leaders.
-Having a theme and anniversary speech centered around God's faithfulness to the church is fitting.
+A theme and anniversary speech centered around God's faithfulness to the church is fitting.

-In theory and practice, God sends those chosen to shepherd churches.
+In theory and practice, God sends the chosen to shepherd churches.
 These individuals make immeasurable sacrifices to their congregation.
 They wear many hats and take on duties that far exceed their job description.

 For this pastor's anniversary speech example, the speaker gives instructions on honoring the pastor.
 This topic is important because congregants often begin to worship their pastors as if they are God in the flesh.